JokinAce/HiddenDeep-Cheat/README.md

 1. Start Game and go into a Mission
 2. Start Cheat.
 3. Never start the Cheat when you are not in a Mission
+4. Stop the Cheat when near ending of a Mission (Unknown)

 [Games Discord](https://discord.gg/QRQBFey "HiddenDeep") (You can download the Game there)